 - Preheat the oven to 350°F (177°C).
 Line a 12-cup muffin pan with cupcake liners.
 Line a second pan with 2 liners – this recipe makes about 14 cupcakes.
 Set aside.

-- Make Ahead Instructions: Prepare cupcakes 1 day in advance.
+- Make Ahead Instructions: You can prepare cupcakes 1 day in advance.
 Keep cupcakes covered tightly at room temperature and frost the day of serving.
 Unfrosted cupcakes can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before frosting and serving.
+Frosting freezing instructions included in step 5.

 - Mini Cupcakes: Fill mini liners only halfway and bake for 10-12 minutes at 350°F (177°C).
 Yields about 3 dozen.